sudoerr/sqlitem/README.md

 # sqlitem
 Sqlite multithreaded version named sqlitem.
 Sqlitem is a way to use sqlite in multithreaded mode which allows you to execute multiple command from any thread you want.
-I love using sqlite in my programs because of its simplicity, and I decided to make Sqlitem to use it in my new project.
+I love using sqlite in my projects because of its simplicity, and I decided to make Sqlitem to use it in my new project.
 One of most simple ways to use sqlite in any thread is to connect and close inside fo thread.
-But that's boring!
+But that's boring! 😑

 ## What can Sqlitem do :